 Valium addiction does not occur as quickly as with opioids.
 It works by acting on the neurochemicals in the brain and reducing stress.
-The stress reduction properties of valium are powerful, and so many people find themselves unable to cope without it.
+The stress reduction properties of valium are powerful and so many people find themselves unable to cope without the effects.

 After a few months, valium can start to replace certain chemicals that your brain would normally produce on its own.
 At this stage, a valium addiction is likely to have occurred.
 For this reason, it is not advised that doctors prescribe valium for long periods.